berenar/SharedTimer/server/README.md

 Node + TypeScript server for SharedTimer.
 Depends on a Postgres Database.

-## Create an environment file
+#### Create an environment file

-Disclaimer: this is for demo purposes, don't ever publish your passwords.
+Disclaimer: As this is for demo purposes, it's already created and not gitnignored, don't ever publish your passwords.

 Create an `.env` file in the root of the server directory with the following: